-Cyprus Seeds aims to slow down the brain drain of Cyprus trained highly qualified researchers who leave our country due to the lack of employment opportunities matching their qualifications.
-In addition, Cyprus Seeds aims to develop a new culture in Cyprus, to be known as a place where great technology is developed, nurtured and grown.
+Cyprus Seeds aims to decelerate the brain drain of Cyprus trained, highly qualified researchers who leave our country due to the lack of employment opportunities matching their qualifications.
+Cyprus Seeds’ goal is to develop a new culture in Cyprus and elevate the country’s reputation as a place where great technology is developed, nurtured and grown.

 - It is a national effort.

 - It offers funding exclusively for Cypriot research groups.

 - It is not just a funding programme; Cyprus Seeds provides mentoring, entrepreneurial skills training and networking with potential investors.